jefimh/OutFast/README.md

 #### Exercise 6.2 -- Implementing your design
 Once you have settled on a game you want to create, it's time to implement this in Java.
-You should work based on the existing game code in the [src](src) folder, but are free to modify this code in any way you like.
+You should work based on the existing game code in the [src](src) folder but are free to modify this code in any way you like.
 You may find that your initial game concept is too ambitious or difficult, so keep iterating on your design as you work.

 Your game _must_ fulfill these basic requirements:
 1. You are not allowed to reuse any of the rooms from the first version of the game (you are allowed to design a game that takes place at KTH, but you need to create your own rooms and layout).
 2. The rooms must be read from a file using the `generateRoomsFromFile` method you created in _Exercise 6.0_.
-2. It must be possible to win and loose the game by taking (or failing to take) specific game actions.
+3. It must be possible to win and lose the game by taking (or failing to take) specific game actions.
 Once the game is over the game loop should end and a different message should be printed depending on if the player won or lost.
-3. You must create at least one new class and use this class in your game.
-This class could for instance be used to model items that the player can pick up, keys required for certain doors, monsters that the player can fight or any other thing you can think of.
+4. You must create at least one new class and use this class in your game.
+This class could for instance be used to model items that the player can pick up, keys required for certain doors, monsters that the player can fight, or any other thing you can think of.
 5. The game world should have a minimum of 5 rooms.
 6. In order to make it easier for your TA to test your game, you must add a map of your game world in the [docs](docs) directory.
-This can be in the form of a photo or scan of a hand drawn map, or created using software such as [diagrams.net](https://app.diagrams.net/).
+This can be in the form of a photo or scan of a hand-drawn map, or created using software such as [diagrams.net](https://app.diagrams.net/).
 7. You must add the following information to the [docs/README.md](docs/README.md) file:
     - A description of the theme of your game.